WeebDataHoarder/Monero-Timeline-Sep14/README.md

 Due to the 10-block confirmation, any reorganizations reaching this length can cause transactions to get invalidated as a side effect of the global output index for its inputs or decoys changing.

-The specific technical details were discussed in advance, in past GitHub issues.
+The specific technical details were available in advance, in past GitHub issues.
+Additionally, it was discussed in IRC and Matrix channels, with details on why the transactions would become invalidated and its effects.

 The Qubic team was aware, we were quoted by them for the specific messages, and a testnet recreation of such an event was done.
 Several transactions were invalidated then, showing the reality of the damage to be done.

 Qubic ignored any possible impact on end users or privacy of end users.